lilcoded7/python-classes-Test-/README.md

     1. Clone folder from the Python-classes-Test repo
     2. Open folder in any IDE of your choice(vs-code recommended)
-    3. Run code on the Terminal
+    3. Run code in the Terminal

       • Project Stracture